h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

                       "DayOfWeek", "Month", "Distance", "FlightNum"]
         response = "IsDepDelayed"

-        # split the training and validation sets:
+        # split the data into training and validation sets:
         train, valid= airlines.split_frame(ratios = [.8], seed = 1234)

         # build and train the model using the misclassification stopping metric: